 Chapter 1.
-IBM IntelliStation M Pro Overview
+IBM IntelliStation E Pro Overview

-Thank you for selecting an IBM IntelliStation M Pro.
-Your computer incorporates many of the latest advances in computer technology and is easy to expand and upgrade as your needs change.
+Thank you for selecting an IBM IntelliStation E Pro.
+Your computer incorporates many of the latest advances in personal computer technology and is easy to expand and upgrade as your needs change.
+With its enhanced video and system-management capabilities, your computer is particularly suited for your corporate intranet environment.